Xunnamius/black-flag/docs/modules/index.md

 Ƭ **Arguments**\<`CustomCliArguments`\>: `_Arguments`\<[`FrameworkArguments`](index.md#frameworkarguments) & `CustomCliArguments`\>

-Represents the shape of the parsed CLI arguments, plus `_` and `$0`, any (hidden) arguments/properties specific to Black Flag, and an indexer falling back to `unknown` for unrecognized arguments.
+Represents the parsed CLI arguments, plus `_` and `$0`, any (hidden) arguments/properties specific to Black Flag, and an indexer falling back to `unknown` for unrecognized arguments.

 #### Type parameters